 While all publicly traded firms are required to have their financial statements audited, firms have discretion to determine the quantity of auditing services purchased.
 In other words, firms are free to determine their individual demand for auditing services beyond a minimum quantity.
-Firms may demand a greater quantity of auditing services beyond the minimum amount to further decrease the likelihood of an accounting error, which should increase the accuracy of their financial statements.10 Hence, an increase in auditing fees due to a shift in the demand for auditing services should be associated with a decline in firms' credit risk and asymmetric information problems in the syndicated loan market.11
+Firms may demand a greater quantity of auditing services beyond the minimum amount to further decrease the likelihood of an accounting error, which should increase the accuracy of their financial statements.
+Hence, an increase in auditing fees due to a shift in the demand for auditing services should be associated with a decline in firms' credit risk and asymmetric information problems in the syndicated loan market.
+He

 Likewise, as firms are free to choose their own demand for auditing services, auditing firms individually choose their own supply of auditing services, which are determined by the costs of providing an audit.
 The costs of supplying auditing services include both the costs of physically performing audits and the expected future legal liabilities associated with audits.
-Auditing firms typically face legal liability from audits when a material accounting error that misleads investors is revealed, and auditors fail to detect the accounting error due to negligence in providing audits.12 Since expected legal liabilities are derived from the expected likelihood of an accounting error or not detecting an accounting error, an increase in auditing fees due to a shift in the supply should be associated with an increase in credit risk and asymmetric information problems in the syndicated loan market.
-In addition, a shift in the supply could also result in a greater likelihood of an accounting error.13
+Auditing firms typically face legal liability from audits when a material accounting error that misleads investors is revealed, and auditors fail to detect the accounting error due to negligence in providing audits.
+Since expected legal liabilities are derived from the expected likelihood of an accounting error or not detecting an accounting error, an increase in auditing fees due to a shift in the supply should be associated with an increase in credit risk and asymmetric information problems in the syndicated loan market.
+In addition, a shift in the supply could also result in a greater likelihood of an accounting error.
+A shift in the supply could also result in a greater likelihood of an accounting error.

 In this paper, we examine whether an increase in audit fees paid by firms due to an increase in the demand for auditing services is related to credit risk and asymmetric information problems in the syndicated loan market.
 We base our examination, in part, on the theory that if an increase in auditing fees is due to an increase in the demand for auditing services, then an increase in audit fees is associated with a decrease in credit risk and asymmetric information problems.
 Our examination is also based on the previous theoretical and empirical literature discussing the impact of credit risk and asymmetric information on debt contract terms, which predicts that borrowers with greater credit risk and asymmetric information problems receive loans: (1) with higher interest rates (Diamond 1984); (2) that are more difficult to sell (Leland and Pyle 1977; Diamond 1984; Holmstrom and Tirole 1997; Sufi 2007; Ivashina 2008).
-Combining data on audit fees from the Audit Analytics database and data on the price and non-price terms of syndicated loan contracts from the DealScan database, we test the hypothesis that if an increase in auditing fees is associated with an decrease in credit risk and asymmetric information, then: (1) the interest spread on a syndicated loan should be negatively associated with auditing fees; (2) the number of lenders in a syndicate should be negatively associated with auditing fees.
+Combining data on audit fees from the Audit Analytics database and data on the price and non-price terms of syndicated loan contracts from the DealScan database, we test the hypothesis that if an increase in auditing fees is associated with an decrease in credit risk and asymmetric information, then: (1) the interest spread on a syndicated loan should be negatively associated with auditing fees; (2) the number of lenders in a syndicate should be negatively associated with auditing fees; and (3) the maturity length of a syndicated loan should be negatively associated with auditing fees.